@tokenring-ai/testing

 });

-// Register shell command resource
+// Register a resource

 const shellResource = new ShellCommandTestingResource({